chankrrn/WRO-FE-YBR/mech/mech_README.md

   </tr>
 </table>

 V1 was the first mechanical prototype developed for the current robot.

-Its main purpose was not to create a complete competition vehicle immediately.
+Its purpose was not to create a complete competition-ready vehicle immediately, but to test whether the basic drivetrain, steering and printed-chassis concept could work physically.

-Instead, V1 was used to test the two most fundamental mechanical systems:

-- drivetrain,
-- and steering.

 The prototype used a 3D-printed base and a **28:28 external gear configuration**, creating a **1:1 external ratio**.